Topological games in Ramsey spaces: Topological Ramsey spaces

-Todor\v{c}evi\'{c} proved in \cite{Todorcevic(BookRamsey)} that for every topological Ramsey space $(\mathcal{R},\leq,r)$ without isolated points there is a set $\mathcal{X} \subseteq \mathcal{R}$ which is not Ramsey.
-In the proof the use of the axiom of choice is indispensable. \\
+A topological Ramsey space $(\mathcal{R},\leq,r)$ does not have isolated points if each of its non-empty basic open sets is infinite.
+In \cite{Todorcevic(BookRamsey)}, Todor\v{c}evi\'{c} proved that for every axiomatized topological Ramsey space $(\mathcal{R},\leq,r)$ without isolated points there exists a set $\mathcal{X} \subseteq \mathcal{R}$ that is not Ramsey, and the use of the axiom of choice is essential in the proof.
+Furthermore, observe that $(\mathcal{R},\leq,r)$ does not have isolated points whenever the set of approximations $r_{|a|+1} \text{''}\, [a,B]$ is infinite for every basic open set $[a,B] \neq \emptyset$.

-An important tool in the study of topological Ramsey spaces is the concept of \textit{fusion sequence}, formed by basic open sets of a space, since through it we can recursively construct new objects of the space satisfying specific and special properties. \\
+An important tool in the study of topological Ramsey spaces is the concept of \textit{fusion sequence}, which is a special sequence formed by basic open sets.
+Fusion sequences allow for the recursive construction of new objects in the space with specific and often highly structured properties.